intellang/intellang.github.io/index.md

 ---

 ### Co-located with [ECAI 2020](http://ecai2020.eu/)
-### August 29, 2020, Santiago de Compostela, Spain
+### September 7, 2020, Santiago de Compostela, Spain
 ### Ensorsed by [SIGGEN: The ACL Special Interest Group in Natural Language Generation](https://aclweb.org/aclwiki/SIGGEN)

 **News!
-Submission deadline extended to May 15, 2020, in view of the postponement of the ECAI conference due to ongoing efforts to contain the spread of COVID-19.**
+Note the new workshop date in view of changes to the ECAI 2020 schedule.**

 The main objective of the field of Natural Language Generation (NLG) is to help in the production of systems that allow the automatic creation of high-quality text from non-linguistic information.
 NLG is currently one of the most relevant research areas for contemporary Artificial Intelligence.